steveloughran/spark-timeline-integration/yarn-timeline-history/src/main/docs/timeline.md

 1. It may have been that not all events were recorded during the execution of the application;
 this should have been noted in the logs.

+### The application is not found

+1. It may just not have appeared through the refresh process.
+Depending upon the refresh settings, wait a minute or so, possibly refreshing the history page a couple of times.
+1. Get the listing of application attempts from the ATS server (as listed above), see if it is there.

 ### The Spark History Server is not showing any applications